U.S. labour data revives flagging FTSE

 Weekly U.S. jobless claims fell to their lowest level since 2008, boosting expectations for the crucial non-farm payrolls data due on Friday.

-The beaten-down mining sector, which lost over 9 percent last month, spearheaded the end-of-session rally, gaining 1.8 percent and adding 11 points to the index - more than half the FTSE 100's session gain.
+The beaten-down mining sector .FTNMX1770, which lost over 9 percent last month, spearheaded the end-of-session rally, gaining 1.8 percent and adding 11 points to the index - more than half the FTSE 100's session gain.

-Mining heavyweight Xstrata was one of the biggest gainers on the day, up 3.5 percent, while fellow miner Polymetal rose 4.1 percent.
+Mining heavyweight Xstrata XTA.L was one of the biggest gainers on the day, up 3.5 percent, while fellow miner Polymetal (POLYP.L) rose 4.1 percent.

 "If there continues to be decent news flow from the United States and China then that will be good for not just the miners, but also all the cyclical sectors," Lenhoff said.